gjtiquia/mini-git-gui/README.md

 Run the following command in your project root.

 ```bash
 npx mini-git-gui
 ```

-Go to the link shown on your browser (eg. http://localhost:3000) to access the git GUI.
+Go to the link shown (eg. <http://localhost:3000>) on a browser to access the git GUI.

 ### Notes